Wrongful death surgery “blame game” results in verdict of over $8.75M

 Karen Ebersole was 55 years old when a right middle cerebral artery bifurcation aneurysm was incidentally found on MRI.
 She was a candidate for both neurosurgical and neuro-endovascular intervention.
-She ultimately chose to pursue a neuro-endovascular “coiling” procedure to be performed by Dr. Richard Pergolizzi.
-Ironically, Dr. Pergolizzi was one of the partners at Fairfax Radiological Consultants, Ms. Ebersole’s long-time employer.
+She ultimately chose to pursue a neuro-endovascular “coiling” procedure to be performed by the defendant doctor.
+Ironically, the defendant doctor was one of the partners at Fairfax Radiological Consultants, Ms. Ebersole’s long-time employer.
 The procedure was performed on May 6, 2013 under general anesthesia.
 The paralytic drug rocuronium was used for paralysis at the beginning of the procedure to facilitate intubation.
 The plan was to place coils inside the aneurysm and use a balloon catheter as a scaffolding to prevent the coils from falling out of the aneurysm while they were being placed.

 Up until 2:23pm everything went as expected.
 However, at approximately 2:27pm, Karen “moved” on the table.
 At 2:29pm, angiography revealed a massive MCA laceration outside of the aneurysm (not in the aneurysm).